 All business owners take the time to be on social media.
 The reason for this is not just to show pictures of their family and friends, but to learn more about generating qualified business leads with social media channels.

 When wanting to grow our business, we often think of the more tradition methods of marketing and advertising.
 As an example, typical advertising channels are newspaper, radio and TV ads.
 Where typical marketing includes SEO, PR, and Direct Mail campaigns to name a few.

-But when we look to social media to help with this, the approach needs to be different than those more traditional methods of getting qualified business leads.
-And that approach is a method called “inbound, pull or relationship marketing”.
+But when we look to social media to help with this, the approach needs to be different from those more traditional methods of getting qualified business leads.
+And that approach is a method called “inbound, pull or relationship marketing.”

 Pull and relationship marketing relies on developing relationships with prospects before doing any overt promotion.
 The premise being people, especially women, tend to do business with others who they already know, like and trust.
 In fact, according to Nielsen, 83% of consumers will trust the recommendations of family and friends so it’s our goal as business owners to gain that trust.